ftc9899/tournament-sim/DETAILS.md

 ### Recommendations

 It has been observed that the RP system rewards both the offensive and defensive capability of an alliance.
 Offense scores the points required to win a match, while defense can slow down a strong opponent enough to win a match.
 Contrary to this, the only capability rewarded by the current TBP method is the audacity and the ability to score for one's opponent.
 And finally, the data shows that rewarding strength of schedule through TBP (the current method) is not as effective as rewarding offense (i.e. receiving your alliance's score as TBP each match).
-Therefore, adopting the TBP method of each alliance receiving TBP equivalent to their alliance's score is recommended.
+This assertion is still true for games that incorporate scarcity and/or winner-take-all features.
+Therefore, adopting the TBP method of each alliance receiving TBP equivalent to their alliance's score in each match is recommended.